exitcodezero/picloud-client-browser/README.md

 picloud.subscribe('hi', subscriptionCallback);
 ```

- The `data` object received by the event callback function will have the following keys:
+ The `message` object received by the event callback function will have the following keys:
  * `action` - value will be a string
  * `event` - value will be a string
  * `data` - value will be a string